Atlas975/Notes/Cybersecurity/Hashing.md

 ___
 # Hashing
+- A one-way deterministic function that converts an input into a fixed-size character string
+- The strength of a hash function often
 - A hash function must provide
 	- **Compression**: should reduce the size of input data
 	- **Efficiency**: should be fast to apply